Tuition & Grant/Aid

 The Broadening Options and Opportunities for Students Today (BOOST) Program provides scholarships for students who are eligible for the free or reduced–price lunch program to attend eligible nonpublic schools.

 The BOOST program was established in March 2016 by the Maryland General Assembly.
-Please check for the application deadline each year.
+Information regarding the scholarships and application process can be found at http://www.educationmaryland.o...

 Knott Scholarship Funds